 Incident reporting is an essential responsibility of healthcare organizations to improve patient safety and quality care today.
 When done well, incident and event reporting mitigate future risk, reducing potential harm.
-There are many benefits of incident reporting in healthcare, today we’ll cover 6 of them.
+There are many benefits of incident reporting in healthcare, today we’ll cover six of them.

 1. Incident Reporting Improves Quality and Safety

-The number one benefit of incident reporting is improving quality of care and patient safety.
+The number one benefit of healthcare incident reporting is improving quality of care and patient safety.
 Healthcare organizations focus on improving patient safety and care quality by consistently evaluating and improving their clinical processes and other patient-related operations.
 Therefore, incident and event reporting help identify areas of quality improvement.

 2. Reduces Risk of Reoccurrence